irakulkarni759/heart-attack-prediction/README.md

 # heart-attack-prediction
 A simple machine learning model to predict heart attack risk using UCI Heart Disease dataset.

+I built a heart attack prediction model using the UCI Heart Disease dataset (900 samples, "num" as the target variable) and started with Logistic Regression due to the dataset’s size and binary classification nature.
+After testing Random Forest and noticing low accuracy (65%) and a negative cholesterol coefficient, I tried a version without cholesterol, but it made little difference.
+In the final version, I expanded features (ca, oldpeak, slope, thal), optimized C for regularization, and analyzed feature importance using correlation heatmaps, leading to a more accurate (75%) and interpretable model.

 **Building a Heart Attack Prediction Model: An Iterative Approach**

 When I first started working with the UCI Heart Disease dataset, I had around 900 data samples with "num" as the target variable, indicating the presence or absence of heart disease.
 Given the dataset's size and the binary nature of the classification problem, I decided to use Logistic Regression as my initial model.
 To validate its performance, I split the data into training and testing sets (80-20 split) using train_test_split from sklearn.model_selection.